classilla/overbitenx/README.md

 OverbiteNX and Onyx are copyright (C) 2017-8 Cameron Kaiser.
 All rights reserved.

-## OverbiteNX is currently in alpha testing
+## OverbiteNX is currently in beta testing

-OverbiteNX currently functions and runs, but is not officially packaged for release, and has known bugs.
+OverbiteNX currently functions and runs, but has known bugs.
 If you want to help test or develop it, you will need to get your hands a little dirty.

-Once alpha testing is complete, the addon will be uploaded to AMO and signed, while Onyx binaries (and the Onyx source code for tier-3 Firefox ports without binaries) will still be available from here.

-## How to install the alpha test
+## How to install the beta test

-1. Clone or download this repo and put it somewhere convenient.
+1. If you wish to have the source code for reference, clone or download this repo and put it somewhere convenient.
 If you don't have `git` on your computer, just [download this repo as a .zip file](https://github.com/classilla/overbitenx/archive/master.zip).
+However, as of the beta this is no longer required.

 2. Install Onyx.
 You can get a pre-built binary from the [releases tab](https://github.com/classilla/overbitenx/releases) for Windows 7+ or macOS 10.12+, or see below on how to build from source (required for Linux/*BSD/etc.).
 The Windows version is distributed as an installer which can be run directly, and it can be uninstalled from the regular Add/Remove Programs control panel.
 The macOS version is distributed as a DMG; read the instructions inside the disk image for how to install and uninstall.

-3. In Firefox, go to `about:debugging` and add a "Temporary Add-on."
+3. *You have a choice:* if you would like to use an officially signed extension, you can [download it from AMO](https://addons.mozilla.org/en-US/firefox/addon/overbitenx/).
+As the extension is updated, it will be automatically pushed to you.
+Alternatively, you can load the extension directly from the source code.
+In Firefox, go to `about:debugging` and add a "Temporary Add-on."
 Browse to where you put the repo, enter the `ext` directory, and select `manifest.json`.
-You will need to repeat this step every time Firefox starts up.
+The disadvantage of loading it directly, however, is that you will need to repeat this step every time Firefox starts up.

 4. Type or navigate to any URL starting with `gopher://`.
 Firefox will ask if you want to use OverbiteNX; you do (check the box if you want to remember that choice, which is strongly advised or you will see that requester box a lot).
 Assuming everything is correctly installed, the browser will download and display the requested resource.

-If you notice any untoward behaviour, the current alpha test generates copious debugging output to the Browser Console.
+If you notice any untoward behaviour, the current beta test generates copious debugging output to the Browser Console.
 Please include a transcript of this output in any issue you file.

 ## How to build from source